Co-Optimizing Distributed Energy Resources in Linear Complexity under Net Energy Metering: Benefits of Co-optimization

-In the special case of {\em passive prosumers}, under which consumptions are not co-optimized with storage and renewables, we found that the prosumer's optimal policy, is to schedule the storage in a way that minimizes the absolute value of net-consumption $|z_t|$ (see Proposition 4 in Appendix \ref{App:ProofsA}).
-As a result, the net-production zone length enlarges at the cost of shrinking net-zero zone, which shows the compromised ability of self-consuming the renewable generation compared to the co-optimization policy \cite{AlahmedTong:22StorageTPEC}.
+Lastly, in the special case of {\em passive prosumers}, under which consumptions are not co-optimized with storage and renewables, we found, in \cite{AlahmedTong:22StorageTPEC}, that the prosumer's optimal policy is to schedule the storage so that it minimizes the absolute value of net-consumption $|z_t|$.